Davis Theater: Planned demolition

 In October 1999, the Davis was put up for sale at an asking price of $1.6M with the description, "This ornate theater is waiting to be developed into a shopping mall".
 The realtor, Edward Vanek, showed the property to several interested developers who considered turning the complex into condominiums, a mall, or even a theater with food and liquor services.
 The Davis was eventually sold to developer Jim Jaeger later that year, who was rumored to be planning its demolition and replacement with residential housing.

 Soon after, a "Save the Davis" campaign was organized to prevent the theater's demolition, and included a community meeting at the Conrad Sulzer Regional Library, where over 500 people voiced opposition to the demolition of the theater.
 Participants in the meeting argued that demolishing the building would be a historical loss and expressed frustration that useful small businesses had been lost to the community in order to build more residential units.
 The campaign was supported by alderman Eugene Schulter, who refused to rezone the property to accommodate the redevelopment plans.

 The property was bid on in December 1999, and acquired by a non-profit, Davis Theater Preservation Corporation, headed by community resident Mary Edsey.
 The property was sold to Special Real Estate Services in 2000, and thereafter the theater began to show first run films once again.

 Present operations

-The Davis Theater is currently operated as a first run theater, containing four screens.
-It also occasionally shows second runs of older films.
-It is owned by the Value Theater Corporation, which specializes in maintaining smaller movie theaters in the United States.
+The Davis Theater is currently operated as a first run theater, containing three screens.
+It also regularly shows second runs of older films, and hosts private events.
+It is owned by Greenscreenz Entertainment LLC.
 It was renovated to replace its film projectors with digital film.
 The Davis participated in the Chicago International Children's Film Festival in 2008.